paysera/swift-style-guide/README.markdown

 ## Memory Management

-Code (even non-production, tutorial demo code) should not create reference cycles.
+Code should not create reference cycles.
 Analyze your object graph and prevent strong cycles with `weak` and `unowned` references.
 Alternatively, use value types (`struct`, `enum`) to prevent cycles altogether.

 ### Extending object lifetime

 Extend object lifetime using the `[weak self]` and `guard let self = self else { return }` idiom. `[weak self]` is preferred to `[unowned self]` where it is not immediately obvious that `self` outlives the closure.
-Explicitly extending lifetime is preferred to optional chaining.
+Explicitly extending lifetime is preferred to optional chaining, however, extending object lifetime with `guard let self = self else { return }` is not required for atomic operations.

 **Preferred**
 ```swift